openrndr/openrndr/Module.md

 # Module openrndr
+## OPENRNDR Standard Library
 A Kotlin/JVM library for creative coding, real-time and interactive graphics.
 Can currently be used on Windows, macOS and Linux/x64 to create stand alone graphical applications.

-## Additional Resources
+Additional Resources:
-Please have a look at our [application template](https://github.com/openrndr/openrndr-gradle-template) and our [tutorial repository](https://github.com/openrndr/openrndr-tutorials) for usage examples.
+- Please have a look at our [application template](https://github.com/openrndr/openrndr-gradle-template) and our [tutorial repository](https://github.com/openrndr/openrndr-tutorials) for usage examples.

-Basics and use are further explained in the [OPENRNDR guide](https://guide.openrndr.org) and more project information can be found on our [website](https://openrndr.org)
+- Basics and use are further explained in the [OPENRNDR guide](https://guide.openrndr.org) and more project information can be found on our [website](https://openrndr.org)

-The OPENRNDR source is hosted on [Github](https://github.com/openrndr/openrndr)
+- The OPENRNDR source is hosted on [Github](https://github.com/openrndr/openrndr)

 # Package org.openrndr